hmc-cs-lnorgaard/MLCH/README.md

 ## Functionality
 TODO -- Copy the final report's functionality section here

-This section outlines our plans to to implement other functionality on top of our MVP.
+This section outlines the total functionality of the app.
 1. Viewing: The user will be able to see any Shakespeare play in readable, aesthetically-pleasing format.
 This has already been implemented.
-2. Navigation: The user will be able to navigate to any place in the script thanks to a navigation bar on one side of the screen.
-This has already been implemented.
+2. Navigation: The user will be able to navigate to any place in the script using a navigation bar on one side of the screen.

 # Insert gif for navigating play here

-3. Strikethrough: The user can cut through words and lines that they would like to remove from the play using highlighting.
+3. Strikethrough: The user can cut through words and lines that they would like to remove from the play using highlighting or clicking on a speaker's name.

 ![Cutting functionality](https://user-images.githubusercontent.com/21372792/33815748-b6737c72-dde8-11e7-80de-bbca75f0c62d.gif)

-4. Saving: The site will either auto-save or allow the user to manually save edited versions of each play
+4. Saving: The current state of the play can be saved by clicking the save button in the sidebar.
+From then on, when the play loads, the most recently saved version will be shown.
-5. Printing: The user will be able to print their full, edited version of the play
+5. Printing: The user van print their full, edited version of the play, with or without edits depending on the current toggle view mode.
-6. Analytics: The site will calculate and display information about each play, such as the number of lines and characters
+6. Analytics: The site calculates and displays information about each play, namely the original line number of each character, how many have been deleted, and lines remaining, shown below.

 ![Analytics Image](https://user-images.githubusercontent.com/21372792/33813859-58cd7cc4-dddb-11e7-9cf7-c84d169c344c.png)

-7. Full and Concise Versions: The user should have the option of viewing either the full original version of the play, having cuts distinct but visible, and the concise version where cuts are removed to see context when necessary
+7. Full and Concise Versions: The user has the option of viewing either the full original version of the play, having cuts distinct but visible, and the concise version where cuts are removed to see context when necessary, shown below.

 ![Toggle Functionality Gif](https://user-images.githubusercontent.com/21372792/33815975-a8456974-ddea-11e7-83f1-4d4958cb182e.gif)